 The United Kingdom has one of the lowest rates of firearm homicide in the world, with a rate of approximately 0.05 gun homicide per 100,000 of the population.

 However the UK has not averted mass shooting incidents, by any means:

 * In 1987, Michael Ryan killed 16 people and wounded a further 15 with a semi automatic rifle in a massacre in the Berkshire town of Hungerford.

-* In 1996 a disturbed former boy-scout leader named Thomas Hamilton shot dead sixteen young children and their teacher at Dunblane Primary School in Scotland before turning the gun on himself.
+* In 1996 a disturbed former boy-scout leader named Thomas Hamilton shot dead sixteen young children and their teacher in a school shooting at Dunblane Primary School in Scotland, before turning the gun on himself.
 After Hungerford, this was the second time in a decade that unarmed civilians had been slaughtered by a legally licensed gun owner.
 The combined impact and subsequent public outcry motivated the Conservative government at the time to amend the existing legislation on gun ownership.
 The Firearms Amendment of 1997 completely banned handguns for private ownership.

 * Fourteen years after Dunblane, another incident of mass killings was carried out by another lone gunman, taxi driver Derrick Bird in Cumbria.
 This once again provoked shock, horror and disbelief across the UK.
 Twelve people were shot dead on 2nd June, 2010, before the perpetrator turned the gun on himself.
 The Home Secretary acknowledged that the shootings would prompt further debate on stricter gun laws in Britain.

 Despite the handguns ban imposed under the 1997 Firearms Amendment, research carried out following the implementation of the Act saw a 40 per cent increase in the number of gun crime incidents in the UK.